 Up untill recently the best way for Optimus enabled laptops to work in a Linux systems was a project called Bumblebee which enabled the nVidia Optimus Graphics processor.
 The latest versions of Bumblebee provided automatic power management so the nVidia Graphics card is turned off when the machine is started to save power and heat generation and is only turned on for programs which required it.
 A program which requires the graphics processor is specifically started in that mode by the user through Bumblebee and the Graphics card is automatically turned off when it is exited.
 Recently nVidia have made available their own software which works alongside their proprietory drivers to enable one to switch between the Inbuilt Intel Graphics and the more powerful but power consuming Nvidia Graphics.
 The sytem is called nVidia Prime.
 It works slightly differently in as much that it one or other graphics processor is enabled all the time and can only be switched by loging out and back in.
 Bumblebee enables selected programs to be called using the nVidia whilst everything else continues to use the lower power built in Intel Graphics.

 Bumblebee is included in the very latest Ubuntu/Mint Distributions so most users may not need to install it through a PPA, likewise there are up to date nVidia drivers although the latest can be accessed through a PPA.
 Despite what people say it works on both 32 bit and 64 bit Linux kernels and the 32 bit systems seem to be more robust and supported.
-I initialy it does not seem to work well with the latest nVidia drivers but they have good built in support via nVidia Prime and that is automatically set up in the latest versions of Mint so I switched to nVidia Prime when I updated to Mint 17.3 Rosa.
+Initialy it did not seem to work well with the latest nVidia drivers but they have good built in support via nVidia Prime and that is automatically set up in the latest versions of Mint so I switched to nVidia Prime when I updated to Mint 17.3 Rosa.
 Since then I have switched back again to Bumblebee and it seems to work with both 17.3 and 18.1 although some tuning needs to be done depending on the drivers and Cinnamon one is using.